Chemical Guys Butter Wet Wax: Tested And Reviewed

-Application of Chemical Guys Butter Wet Wax is very easy, as I mentioned I used a foam applicator to apply the product using light circular motions.
+Applying Chemical Guys Butter Wet Wax is very easy; as I mentioned, I used a foam applicator to apply the product using light circular motions.
 The product spread very well, I only needed three small dots to cover an entire door.

-I left the wax about 5 minutes to haze, before buffing off I used the finger swipe test to check if the wax was ready to remove.
-Using a plush microfibre the excess wax was easy to remove from the surface.
+I left the wax for about 5 minutes to haze before buffing off.
+I used the finger swipe test to check if the wax was ready to remove.
+Using a plush microfibre, the excess wax was easy to remove from the surface.

-The carnauba content in Chemical Guys Butter Wet Wax gives paint a lovely wet look shine, hence the name I suppose.
-Some of the panels I applied the wax to had some swirl marks, these were much harder to notice after application.
+The carnauba content in Chemical Guys Butter Wet Wax gives paint a lovely wet look shine; hence the name I suppose.
+Some of the panels I applied the wax to had swirl marks, which were much harder to notice after application.
 This is only temporary, as the wax fills the scratches, but it still contributes to a great aesthetic overall.

 Is butter wet wax hydrophobic?

-The wax still creates beading in the rain, which are fairly tight and uniform.
+The wax still creates beading in the rain, which is fairly tight and uniform.
 Hydrophobic capabilities deteriorated with successive washes.

-How long does Chemical guys butter wet wax last for?
+How long does Chemical guys butter wet wax last?

 Butter Wet Wax was not very durable in my test.
 By the 3rd wash on week 4 there was basically no remaining benefit.